 ITU-R Resolution 56 introduced the new term International Mobil Telecom-munication (IMT) to cover all aspects of IMT-2000 and IMT advance.
 Therefore CEPT (i.e. ECC PT1) reviewed all Resolutions and Recommendations where IMT-2000 was mentioned and propose changes to those Resolutions and Recommendations where the term IMT-2000 could be converted into the generalized term IMT.
 It has to be noted that a conversion is not in every case possible as specific Resolutions and/or Recommendations are specific for IMT-2000 or IMT advanced.

 List of relevant documents

 Report ITU-R CPM11.2 (section 6/4)

 Actions to be taken

-Administrations and Project Teams are encouraged to study the table in Annex 1 in detail and to provide comments to CPG PTA including proposals on a possible course of action on the Resolutions and Recommendations relevant to their work.

 Proposals from outside CEPT

 Regional telecommunication organisations